Oleg Grushecki: Social activities

-Since 1987 — an active participant of the society «Talaka», which was engaged in the revival of Belarusian culture.
+Since 1987 – an active participant of the society «Talaka», which was engaged in the revival of Belarusian culture.
 In 1989, he was nominated to the Seym of «Talaka» as a member of the Council.

 At the beginning of 1989, he became the youth leader of the «Belarusian Schoolchild Union» («BSU»).

 In August 1989, he assembled the first scout detachment, which consisted mainly of schoolchildren of school No. 20, as well as members of the «BSU».
 The created detachment (consisting mainly of boys and several girls) took the name «Scythemen», in honor of Konstanty Kalinowski's scythemen.
 This was the first attempt to revive Belarusian scouting.

-In August 1990, he took part in the opening of the first arrival of the first belarusian–speaking children's camp «Grunwald» — solemnly raised the flag at the opening ceremony.
+In August 1990, he took part in the opening of the first arrival of the first Belarusian–speaking children's camp «Grunwald» — solemnly raised the flag at the opening ceremony.

-At the beginning of 1991 Oleg Grushecki published the first modern Belarusian scout publication — the newspaper «Scout of Belarus».
+At the beginning of 1991 Oleg Grushecki published the first modern Belarusian scout publication – the newspaper «Scout of Belarus».

-In 1991, he represented Belarus at the 17th World Scout Jamboree, held from 8 August to 16 August in South Korea.
+In 1991, he represented Belarus at the 17th World Scout Jamboree, held from 8 to 16 August in South Korea.
 Grushecki was the first (and at that time the only) Belarusian scout who represented Belarus at the world Jamboree (at the invitation of the world Scout leadership).

 In 1992, he became one of the organizers of the Founding Seym of the «Belarusian Scout Association».
 On 21 March 21, 1992, during the constituent Seym, Oleg Grushecki was elected a member of the «BSA» Council.
-On August 14, 1992, in the Republican Scout camp «Lyasun», he passed the exams with the qualification of a Scout Master.
-On 15 November 1992, at the congress on the formation of the Minsk division named after Vitovt, he was elected a member of the council of the Minsk division.
+On 14 August 1992, in the Republican Scout camp «Lyasun», he passed the exams with the qualification of a Scout Master.
+On 15 November 1992, at the congress on the formation of the Minsk division named after Vytautas, he was elected a member of the council of the Minsk division.

 In July 1993, he opened the first Jamboree «BSA» — lit a large Jamboree bonfire.

 In September 2020, he supported the appeal of Belarusian children's writers against electoral fraud and acts of violence by the Belarusian authorities and the requirement to restore the law.